SiobhanP1/art-shop-ecommerce-store/README.md

 ### Navigation Bar

 * The navigation bar is located at the top of every page.
-* Logged-out users can
-* 'Home' returns the user to the home page.
+* The 'Artshop' icon/button in the top-left of the screen provides a link back to the home page.
-*
+* The 'Art' button brings the users directly to the product display page.
+* The search bar in the center of the navigation bar allows the users to search for products using keywords.
+* The 'person' icon in the top right of the screen provides a quick link to account information.
+Logged-in users can click on 'My Profile' to be brought to their profile and order history page.
+Logged-out users are brought to the sign in page when they click on 'My Profile'.
+* At the very right of the screen, there is a basket icon.
+Clicking this icon brings the users to the basket page.
+* The navigation bar is visible on all pages, providing quick links to all parts of the site.

-### Sign In, Log in and Log out
+### Sign Up, Log in and Log out

-* The sign in, log in and log out pages use the templates provided by Django with a little modification.
+* The sign in, log in and log out pages are modified versions of the templates provided by Allauth for user account and authentication.
-* The navigation bar options shown to the user change depending on whether a user is logged-in or logged-out.
-Users must be authenticated in order to make, view, edit or cancel bookings.
+* Logged-in users can access their profile page, view previous orders and edit or delete their information.
 * The sign in and log in form inputs use built-in Django validation to check that the user enters a suitable password and username.
+* Logged-in admin users can access the admin dashboard and view, edit, add and delete product, user and order information.

+### Home Page / Index.html

+* When a user first arrives on the website, they see the main heading inviting them to view art by local artists.
+There is a large button which links to the main product page.

+### Products Page

+* The main products page displays basic information about all available products including an image, the title, the artist and the price.
+* There is a button under each product linking the user to a detailed information page for that product.

-### FEATURE
+### Detailed Product Page

-* The
+* Clicking on any product on the products page will bring the user to a detailed page for that product.
+* The user will see a large image of the product and detailed information.
+* There is an 'Add to Basket' button under the product information.

-### FEATURE
+### My Basket Page

-* The

-### FEATURE
+### The Checkout Page

-*

-## Additional Features

-DESCRIPTION IN BRIEF

-* A
+### The Checkout Success Page

+### The User Profile Page

 ## Future Features

-ADD HERE
+* Order confirmation emails to be sent to users after successfully completing a user.
+* An 'About page.
+* A footer containing important links such as to detailed delivery information and social media pages.
+* An order summary to be displayed on the checkout page.
+* Alternative payment options to be provided when checking out.
+* A hero image on the home page.
+* A more extensive collection of artwork, each with relevant data.

 ## Data Model